 Customers who reside within the 65 mile radius without a return airline ticket and wish to rent a car will be required to show: written proof of a current automobile liability insurance policy in renters name covering injury to third persons or property.

-So put simply, if you don't have a round-trip airline ticket and can't show written proof of liability insurance, then they will refuse to rent to you.
-Obviously not something you want to find out when standing at the rental counter ready to start your trip.
-Unfortunately, liability only policies are hard to come by, and while credit card companies do offer collision insurance (CDW/LDW), they do not offer liability insurance.
+In other words, if you don't have a plane ticket and proof of liability insurance, Advantage will refuse to rent to you.
+Obviously not something you want to find out when standing at the rental counter.
+Unfortunately, liability-only policies are hard to come by, and while credit card companies do offer collision insurance (CDW/LDW), they do not offer liability insurance.

-E-Z defines a local rental as a renter who has a driver's license issued from the state that they are renting from.
-Apparently, if you live locally, they don't want you to rent from them.
-Here's some typical verbiage form the Terms & Conditions for their Jacksonville, FL airport location:
+E-Z defines a local rental as a renter who has a driver's license issued from the same state in which the airport is located.
+Here's some typical verbiage form the Terms & Conditions at the Jacksonville airport location:

-If you have a Nevada driver's license and are renting in Las Vegas, E-Z caps your free mileage to 150/day and then charges $0.39 per additional mile.
-Furthermore, if you live in state and can't provide written proof you already have insurance, you will be required to purchase CDW from the rental company--even if your credit card offers this as a standard benefit.
+If you have a Nevada driver's license and are renting in Las Vegas, E-Z caps your free mileage to 150 miles per day and then charges $0.39 per additional mile.
+Furthermore, if you live in-state and can't provide written proof of insurance, you will be required to purchase CDW from the rental company—even if your credit card offers this as a standard benefit.

 Lastly, E-Z says: "Local renters cannot rent specialty vehicles, including luxury, premium, convertible, SUV and other premium car classes."

-So to sum up, if you are a local, you can rent a basic car with limited mileage as long as you bring your own insurance along.
-Basically if you live locally (or even in a neighboring state in some cases), and don't have a round-trip airline ticket, then E-Z is anything but easy with regard to their policies.
+So to sum up, if you live locally—or even in a neighboring state in some cases—you can rent a basic car with limited mileage as long as you bring your own insurance along.
+No round-trip airline ticket?
+Then E-Z is anything but easy.

 Payless tends to have some of the most aggressive rates around.
-While we're not huge fans of their pushy sales tactics at many locations, you can walk away with a really low rate if you're careful to review your rental contract before you leave the rental counter.
-The exception is if you are renting locally at one of their airport locations.
+While we're not huge fans of their pushy sales tactics at many locations, you can walk away with a really low rate if you're careful to review your rental contract before you leave the rental counter—except if you are renting locally at an airport location.

 Local renters require a verification process which may include verifying personal information such as home phone number, address and/or employment.
 Supporting information can be a current utility bill, recent bank statement and /or pay stub.

-While most locations don't seem to have mileage restrictions for local renters or force you to take CDW if you can't prove you have insurance elsewhere, some locations do hedge this a bit with the following policy (Denver being one example): "We can elect not to rent to you if you do not present proof of auto liability and physical damage insurance coverage."
-While they don't go into specifics of when that might apply, you can be fairly certain that that magic round-trip airline ticket we keep talking about is your insurance to avoid having to take the insurance.
+While most locations don't impose mileage restrictions for local renters or force you to take CDW if you can't prove you have insurance elsewhere, some locations do hedge this a bit.
+Here's the verbiage at the Denver airport location: "We can elect not to rent to you if you do not present proof of auto liability and physical damage insurance coverage."
+Again, the magic round-trip airline ticket we keep talking about is your insurance to avoid having to buy overpriced insurance.

-Although most of the problems come from these three companies, no matter who you're renting from, it always pays to read the terms and conditions when reserving your rental car.
-Unlike airplane tickets and hotels, which are pretty straightforward, there are often some "gotchas" with rental cars, and you can head off many of these surprises and problems by spending just a moment to familiarize yourself with the rental company's rules.
+It always pays to read the terms and conditions when reserving your rental car.
+Unlike airplane tickets and hotels, which are pretty straightforward, there are often some "gotchas" with rental cars, and you can head off many unpleasant surprises if you spend a moment to familiarize yourself with the rules.